 Common conditions such as hypertension and diabetes may impact surgical outcome.
 Hypertension may increase the risk of bleeding both during and after surgery, while uncontrolled diabetes may result in delayed wound healing and increased risk of infection.
 Patients with inherited bleeding disorders may require administration of clotting factors.

 Cardiac history, including valve replacement and history of joint replacement, may impact the decision to prescribe prophylactic antibiotics.
 The presence and proximity of implantable electronic devices, such as a pacemaker or defibrillator, may require a modification of the intraoperative approach to hemostasis to reduce risk of adversely affecting the function of such a device.

 Antibiotics have an important role in the setting of dermatologic surgery.
 A wound infection following surgery may increase symptoms including pain, and can result in complications, including poor wound healing.
 The presence of skin microflora at baseline results in some level of bacterial contamination of a surgical wound following compromise of the epidermal barrier during surgery.
 Therefore, careful attention to maintaining as close to a sterile procedural field as possible during surgery is imperative to minimize the risk of postsurgical wound infection.
 Additional factors that may increase risk of infection include microbial pathogenicity, length of surgery, the presence of foreign material including suture or dead space, poor suturing or reconstructive technique, poor vascular supply, and host immunity.

 As routine use of antibiotics may promote antibiotic resistance, the judicious use of antibiotics surrounding surgery is essential.
 Table 202-1 provides examples of clinical scenarios in which prophylactic antibiotics should be considered to prevent surgical site infection.
-The most common organism resulting in infection following cutaneous surgery is Staphylococcus aureus, and ...
+The most common organism resulting in infection following cutaneous surgery ...